 - You are attending an opening at MCLA's Gallery51 downtown.
-Students and other colleagues are attending as are community members. - You notice that one of your faculty colleagues is talking to an MCLA student whom you have in class.
+Students and other colleagues are attending as are community members. - You notice that one of your colleagues is talking to an MCLA student who works as a work-study student in your department.
 It seems to you there may be a flirtation going on. - After the opening a group goes to a local restaurant for dinner; you go along.
 The colleague and student you have notice are part of the group.
 They sit next to each other, the colleague is having drinks, and there is physical contact.
-They leave together. - What should you do? - In the next few weeks you notice (and others notice) the professor and student around campus, together, perhaps holding hands from time to time.
+They leave together. - What should you do? - In the next few weeks you notice (and others notice) your colleague and student around campus, together, perhaps holding hands from time to time.
 Do you say something or do something?